amannn/action-semantic-pull-request/README.md

           # This example ensures the subject doesn't start with an uppercase character.
           subjectPattern: ^(?![A-Z]).+$
           # Configure custom error message that should be passed to the logs to better describe the error thrown by subject pattern validation.
+          # You can pass template values to the error test
+          # - ${subject} will be replaced with the subject of the PR title
+          # - ${title} will be replaced with the PR title
+          # This example will return the following error of PR title "fix(core): Test":
+          #     The subject "Test" found in the pull request title "fix(core): Test" didn't match the configured pattern.
+          #     Please ensure that the subject doesn't start with an uppercase character.
           subjectPatternError: |
-            The subject found in the pull request title didn't match the configured pattern.
+            The subject "${subject}" found in the pull request title "${title}" didn't match the configured pattern.
             Please ensure that the subject doesn't start with an uppercase character.
           # For work-in-progress PRs you can typically use draft pull requests
           # from Github.
 However, private repositories on the free plan don't have